TrueConf Group Features

 # General features

-• Connecting to video conferencing sessions, including both hardware and software VC systems
+• Connecting to video conferencing sessions, both hardware and software-based systems.

-• Receiving audio and video streams, mixing, encoding, and transmitting them to the videoconferencing session participants.
+• Receiving audio and video streams, mixing them, encoding, and transmitting to video conferencing participants.

 • Participation of attendees in videoconferencing sessions in audio mode